kgotsosm/kgotsosm/README.md

 ## About Me

 Hello!
 I'm **Kgotso**, a passionate and skilled **Software Developer** and **Data Engineer** with a strong foundation in building and optimizing software solutions and data pipelines.
-My journey in tech has led me to specialize in various aspects of software development and data engineering, where I’ve honed my skills in technologies like JavaScript, Python, SQL, and cloud-based solutions primarily in AWS.
+My journey in tech has led me to specialize in various aspects of software development and data engineering, where I’ve honed my skills in technologies like JavaScript, Python, SQL, and cloud-based solutions.

 ### What I Do